hmrc/play-ui/README.md

  [tracking-consent-frontend](https://www.github.com/hmrc/tracking-consent-frontend)

-Before integrating, it is important to remove any existing snippets relating to GTM or Optimizely, for example, through use of the Head, GTMSnippet or OptimizelySnippet components.
+Before integrating, it is important to remove any existing snippets relating to GTM or Optimizely, for example, through use of the Head or GTMSnippet components.
 Tracking consent manages the enabling of these third-party solutions based on the user's tracking preferences.
 If they are not removed there is a risk the user's tracking preferences will not be honoured.